Your Next Travel Essential

 For anybody who flies a lot and loves their AirPods — or any other wireless headphone — this little dongle could be a game changer, and your new favorite travel essential.
 (Aside from the AirPods, of course.)

-Twelve South’s AirFly costs $40 and is available on Twelve South’s website, as well as Amazon.
+Twelve South’s AirFly costs $40 and is available at the Gear Patrol Store, as well as Amazon.

 The best way to catch up on the day’s most important product releases and stories.
 Read the Story